Sunny Deol: 1990–2003: Established actor

-2004–2022: Career setbacks
+2004–2021: Sporadic success and career setbacks

 Deol attending the release of Dev Anand's autobiography Romancing with Life in 2007.

-During this phase of his career, Deol avoided traditional action films due to back injuries and experimented with various genres, achieving lackluster success.
+At this juncture in his career, Deol avoided traditional action films due to back injuries and experimented with various genres, achieving lackluster success.
+He later commented that his style of cinema went out of trend due to changing industry standards and there were no suitable roles available for him.
+While his contemporaries like Sanjay Dutt and Anil Kapoor navigated the same challenges by switching to supporting roles, Deol held his ground as a leading man.

 In 2004, Deol starred in Lakeer, which featured an ensemble cast including Sunil Shetty, and newcomers Sohail Khan and John Abraham.
 The film was a flop.
 In the same year, he starred in the low budget sports comedy film Rok Sako To Rok Lo.

 Jo Bole So Nihaal, Deol's 2005 solo release, sparked a trend of comedic films featuring carefree and jovial Sikh protagonists, exemplified by later releases like Singh is Kinng (2008), Son of Sardaar (2012), Singh is Bliing (2015), and Deol's own Yamla Pagla Deewana franchise.
 However, the film also generated controversy, with its title, a Sikh spiritual phrase, and certain scenes angering Sikh groups.
 Bombings at two theatres led to its withdrawal from cinemas and its eventual box office failure.

 In early 2006, Deol starred in the techno-thriller Teesri Aankh.
 It marked the second time he co-starred alongside Ameesha Patel, after the all-time blockbuster Gadar.
 The film was inspired by the 1994 movie Mute Witness.
 It was panned by critics and turned out to be a disaster.
 In September 2006, Deol took on a role in the action-adventure film Naksha, an endeavour by Bollywood to capture the essence of films seen in the Indiana Jones and The Mummy series.
 Despite being hailed as ahead of its time by certain critics, the movie unfortunately met with box office failure.